Stunning Beaches, Mountains and Rivers intersect at Aberdovey, Snowdonia

 Aberdovey is a small peaceful seaside village nestling on the north side of the Dyfi estuary.
 A popular resort for many years it has a thriving little harbour and sits within Snowdonia National Park, where the river Dyfi meets the blue waters of Cardigan Bay.

-Aberdovey is a haven for those wanting to spend an energetic holiday.
+Aberdovey is a haven for those wanting to spend an energetic holiday – well served with a wealth of holiday cottages, self catering and other accommodation.
 It has watersports galore, including sailing, sailboarding, fishing, boat trips and the summer regatta.
 It also has an 18 hole championship golf course.

 Accommodation in Aberdovey represents excellent value.
 You can choose from guest houses, self-catering flats and hotels within the village in addition to farmhouse accommodation, chalets, camping and mobile and static caravan sites.

 The area around Aberdovey is littered with attractions.
 For example, the Talyllyn Railway, which starts in Tywyn, is well worth a visit and there are numerous historical sites within close driving distance in addition to spectacular mountain and valley scenery including the peaks of the Cader Idris and Aran Fawddwy ranges.
 This is an ideal area for walkers, climbers and wildlife watchers.